Hello,

 Drinking enough water will keep you hydrated.
 So often, we think we are hungry, when we really are just thirsty.
 When I say stay hydrated, I recommend water or seltzer or herb tea.
 Fruits and veggies with high water content also count toward fluid.
 However, skip the soda, and go easy on alcohol, which will just dehydrate you even more.

-5. Include plenty of fruits and veggies.
+5. Add colorful fruits and veggies.

 6. Find movement you enjoy.

 I know you are busy at this time of year.
 Keeping to your exercise regimen, however, will help you keep your weight in check, and may even prompt you to make healthier food choices.
 The trick is to do what you love!
 Center yourself with a yoga class to help you be more mindful or go for a morning run which doesn’t take too much time out of your day.
+Exercise should not be a chore–instead, find movement you enjoy!

 7. Don’t fret.